 How is Raw Sugar Made?

-A partially refined sugar from cane: Raw sugars are made close to cane fields in a sugar mill, by crushing the freshly harvested cane.
+A highly refined sugar extracted straight from the cane juice: Raw sugars are made close to cane fields in a sugar mill, by crushing the freshly harvested cane.
 The resulting cane juice is clarified and filtered to remove impurities.
 The juice's water is then evaporated, and a single-crystallization process results in sugar crystals covered with molasses.
+Refined sugars are different for 2 reasons: do not come straight from the cane juice and go through a series of crystallization.

 A centrifuge removes most of their original molasses: Molasses, the thick dark syrup formed when cane juice is boiled, is separated from the sucrose crystals by a centrifuge.
 Picture a salad spinner, where the sugar crystals stay on the basket wall, and the thick syrup (molasses) is forced through the holes of the perforated basket.
-Raw sugars generally have less than 2% molasses, which gives them a unique flavor.
+Raw sugars generally have less than 2% molasses, which gives a nice subtle flavor.
+Refined sugars are different as they do not retain any of the original cane molasses.

 How to Recognize Raw Sugars in Stores?